getsentry/sentry-opsgenie/README.rst

 sentry-opsgenie
 ===============

-An extension for `OpsGenie <https://www.opsgenie.com>`_ which creates OpsGenie alerts.
+An extension for `OpsGenie <https://www.opsgenie.com>`_ which creates OpsGenie alerts our of Sentry events.

 Install
 -------